InRule/DMNModeler/doc/DMNModels.md

 ## Add a new DMN Model
-Once the DMN extension is enabled, a new area is visible on the left navigation pane, named “DMN Models”.
-To create a DMN Model from scratch, press the Add button, just like for any other collection item in the navigation pane: Entities, Rules, Decisions etc.
+Once the DMN extension is enabled, a new component is visible on the left navigation pane of irAuthor, named “DMN Models”.
+To create a DMN Model from scratch, navigate to the DMN Models component and press the Add button (just as you would do in any other component of the navigation pane: Entities, Rules, Decisions, etc.).

 ![InRule Add DMN Model Button](../images/InRuleDMN_AddModelButton.PNG)

-The behaviour of the items in "DMN Models" is just as expected in irAuthor, in terms of adding a new item, renaming it or removing the item from the collection.

-When is a good moment to add a new model?
+Renaming and removing models in the "DMN Models" component also works in the same way as renaming and removing items in the other components of irAuthor

 ## Modify an existing DMN Model